yorkbill/get-support/create-case.md

   1. In the {{site.data.keyword.Bluemix_notm}} console, go to **Support** from the console menu bar.
   1. From the Contact support section, click **Create a case**.
-  1. Select the type of issue that you need help with.
+  1. Select the category for your issue.
-    * To add a resource, select **Your resources**.
-Select the impacted product, select your resource, and click **Next**.
-    * To add a product, select **All products**.
-Select the impacted product and click **Next**.
-    * For all other issues, select the case type, select the problem that's closest to your issue, and click **Next**.
+  1. Select the topic and then the associated subtopic that is most closely related to your issue and click **Next**.
   1. Complete the required fields.
-    * To maintain device security and service security, do not include any device or service credentials within case responses.
+    * To maintain device and service security, do not include any device or service credentials within case responses.
 The response fields are not intended for Personal Information or Sensitive Data.
 Information that is entered into these fields is retained to provide the best support experience.
   1. Optional:
     * Attach files and resources to provide more details about the issue you're experiencing.
     * Add another user to the case if the user is in the account.
 For more information, see [Adding users to your case management access group](/docs/get-support?topic=get-support-access#add-user-access-group).